reachplc/contributing/server/readme.md

 php -d memory_limit=512M -d allow_url_fopen=1 -d suhosin.executor.include.whitelist=phar composer.phar require vlucas/phpdotenv
 ```

+### Configure the project

 Create your `.env` file containing any global variables you might need such as `ENV=production`.

 ```
 touch .env
 ```

+Add any configuration files to the `/config/` folder needed for the projust.
+For a WordPress project these might be `/config/application.php`